QuasiIdeas/BunchOfQuasiIdeas/Time capsule project.md

 Smart people that I need on the site like to work for money.
 The first who will come to the site will most likely be narrow-minded inhabitants or, even worse, trolls.
 I still have no way to pay for the work of fat admins who do not monkey but repetitive work for 90 thousand a month.
 When I tried to rent a virtual machine on Google, I ran into a problem with Russian savings banks.
 Google does not accept my debit card, and moreover, the Qiwi platform in the form of a virtual card also sucks.
 When Wonky was bankrupt he had to mortgage his house.
 I don’t have the opportunity to rent a full-fledged server from Google now.
 I don't even have a formal job.

 # The second stage of development.
 The principle of holography.
-In apocalyptoLIB, you need to do something like the neuroevolution of posts, so that information is holographically distributed across all Google drives.
+In LIB, you need to do something like the neuroevolution of posts, so that information is holographically distributed across all Google drives.
 If one Google drive falls off, you will get something like this.